-The last five years has seen volatile activity in the memory market with supply issues attributed to a shift in consumer NAND, component shortages, natural disasters, and of course COVID - all of which have had an impact on the supply of memory components.
+The last five years have seen volatile activity in the memory market with supply issues attributed to a shift in consumer NAND, component shortages, natural disasters, and of course COVID - all of which have had an impact on the supply of memory components.

 Managing memory obsolescence for industrial applications can be a straightforward process depending on how much notice is given of memory going EOL.
-Typically, it ranges between 3-6 months from receipt of the notification to the item going end of life and in most cases offers a last time buy option and last shipping date.
+Typically, it ranges between 3-6 months from receipt of the notification to the item going end of life and in most cases offers a last-time buy option and last shipping date.

 The work doesn’t stop there.
 Whether it's one or 1,000 units purchased the same level of service remains to ensure you get the right replacement in time so there is no disruption to your supply chain and project.

 So, you have received your notification and contacted the team to discuss a replacement.
 We will try and closely match your existing part with one currently available from the same manufacturer and if required another module from an alternative manufacturer to approximately the same specification.
 Once we have identified a suitable replacement, we look to get samples to test along with any customisation required and a Failure Analysis Report (FAR) if necessary.
 We can also source a second supplier if required.

 Controlled BOM & Project Registration

 Once a solution has been found we can get controlled BOM or Bill of Materials in place to ensure that the components used are consistent throughout the lifetime of your project requirement as long as possible.
 Unfortunately, nothing is 100% guaranteed but we can go to some lengths in controlling the components used.
 If required, we can Project Register the memory giving it a unique part number ensuring that it can only be purchased from us.
 This is done to ensure the consistency of components and to make sure that no mistakes can happen by ordering different memory elsewhere.
 This also gives our customers complete peace of mind knowing that stock is fully allocated to the project.